KleinerHacker/unity-audio-system/README.md

-# unity-sfx-system
+# unity-audio-system
-SFX System for Unity
+Audio System for Unity

 # install
 Use this repository directly in Unity.